Drones use by Public Safety Agencies has been growing explosively.

 The vast majority of the agencies are acquiring drones through donations (46%).

-We would expect that trend to change over time as the usefulness of drones become integral to the public safety agencies’ mission.
+We would expect that trend to change over time as the usefulness of drones becomes integral to the public safety agencies’ mission.

 How can public safety agencies find funds to acquire drones?

-When you are considering adding a Remote Piloted Aerial System (RPAS) referred to as a drone, to your public safety agency tool-set, continue reading the following guide which discusses funding options for acquiring those drones.
+When you consider adding a Remote Piloted Aerial System (RPAS), referred to as a drone, to your public safety agency tool-set, continue reading the following guide, which discusses funding options for acquiring those drones.

-Police and other law enforcement and public safety agencies across the U.S. are seeing drones as another valuable asset in their crime-fighting and first response toolbox.
-Over the past few years, law enforcement has used drones for a variety of missions.
-These include surveillance, search, and rescue, criminal pursuit, monitoring large crowds, crime scene analysis, drug interdiction among others.
+Police and other law enforcement and public safety agencies across the U.S. are seeing drones as another valuable asset in their crime-fighting and first-response toolbox.
+Over the past few years, law enforcement has used drones for various missions.
+These include surveillance, search and rescue, criminal pursuit, monitoring large crowds, crime scene analysis, and drug interdiction, among others.

-Finding the funds to buy the necessary drone equipment, accessories and to pay for staff drone operations training can be challenging.
+Finding the funds to buy the necessary drone equipment and accessories and to pay for staff drone operations training can be challenging.
 Here’s a variety of grants and other funding opportunities to look at that won’t put a burden on your department’s budget.

 Funding for drone use by public safety agencies – Homeland Security